-- Fill the form and click send.
-(If you are connected through WiFi, your data will be uploaded to the server in few seconds To upload with cellular data allow “sending using the cellular data network” at the settings page)
+- Fill out the form and click send.
+(If you are connected through WiFi, your data will be uploaded to the server in a few seconds.
+To upload with cellular data allow “sending using the cellular data network” at the settings page)

 - Then you can view your uploaded data in the web portal at mdc.giscloud.com.

 Alternatively, you can watch the following video for getting started with Mobile Data Collection.

 You can create gis cloud accounts for your staff with the manager (manager.giscloud.com) account and share your project with them.
 However, you need to have paid licenses to allow them to upload data with the MDC mobile app.